stufreen/animol/src/docs-src/documentation.md

 <Css-1 />

-CSS transforms are also supported.
+CSS transforms are supported.
 The `transform` value should be an object where the keys are CSS transform functions.
 The functions will always be applied in this order: `translate`, `scale`, `rotate`.
+You cannot use convenience functions such as `translate` and `scale`; you must use `translateX` and `scaleY` (for example).

 ```javascript
 animol.css(